 Each template is responsive— which means it's mobile friendly.
 Your template shrinks down to your device size while still retaining it's style.

-One thing to be aware of: features occasionally differ between templates.
-For example: some templates don't support Quick View or Image Zoom features for ecommerce and other features don't let you customize the mobile style.
+One thing to be aware of: features differ between Squarespace templates.
+For example, some templates don't support Quick View or Image Zoom features for ecommerce and other features don't let you customize the mobile style.
 This could surprise and frustrate if you don't know about it ahead of time.

 Squarespace has the best ecommerce of any website builder— but Squarespace isn't a pure ecommerce website builder— it's also for non-ecommerce websites.

 There's an entire class of website builders such as Shopify that are designed purely for ecommerce.
 Because of this Squarespace isn't as fully-featured as a pure ecommerce website builder like Shopify— though it's certainly no slouch.
 In July 2018, I surveyed 944 ecommerce owners and found that Squarespace was in the top 3 ecommerce website builders for customer satisfaction.

 One reason to use Squarespace for ecommerce is their templates— they showcase products beautifully.
 Everything just seamlessly works together: